cybasoft/carepro-codeigniter/docs/installation.md

 > You can reload migrations by running `php index.php migration refresh`.
 You must be in development environment.
 All data will be lost

+> You can undo the last migration by running `php index.php migration undo`

 ## Advanced

 ### For developers